improbable-info/en/czasoprzestrzen/rozdzial5.md

+(work on translation from Polish into English is ongoing and the Polish text will be replaced as soon as possible)

 ## V. Kilka zdań o liczbach zespolonych

 Kto nie zna liczb zespolonych, może być zdziwiony, że coś takiego w ogóle istnieje.